IRL

 It might sound like:

-Hey, is this a good time to call?
+Hey, is this a good time to talk?
 I've just found out that I've tested positive for chlamydia.
-I'm letting you know so that you can go and get a test.
-I can text you a link to a fact sheet about it so you can get some more information.
+I'm letting you know so that you get tested too.
+I can send you a link with more info if you want?

 You successfully shared the app